Azure-Samples/LUIS-DevOps-Template/docs/1-project-setup.md

 To set up these resources, click the following button:

-*Important:* Ensure that you have logged into the [LUIS authoring portal](https://docs.microsoft.com/azure/cognitive-services/luis/luis-reference-regions) for your chosen region prior to execuring this template.

 > **TEMPORARY:** URL behind this button is temporary while the repo is private.
 REMOVE THIS MESSAGE and change URL to correct target when this goes public.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdaltskin%2FNLP-DevOps%2Fmaster%2Fazuredeploy.json)
 <!--
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2FLUIS-DevOps-Samples%2Fmaster%2Fazuredeploy.json) -->

 When you click the button, you will be directed to the Azure Portal where you will need to provide unique names for the resources to be created by the template.
-Take a note of the names you enter, as you will need them in the next step when we configure the CI/CD pipeline.:
+Take a note of the names you enter for the following resources, as you will need them in the next step when we configure the CI/CD pipeline:

 - **Resource Group**
 - **LUIS Authoring resource name** - must be unique across Azure
 - **LUIS Prediction resource name** - must be unique across Azure
 - **Storage account name** - 8-24 characters, lowercase letters and numbers, and must be unique across Azure

 ## Setup the CI/CD pipeline

-*If you are unfamiliar with GiHub actions then you may wish to review the documentation [here](https://help.github.com/en/actions).*
+*If you are unfamiliar with GiHub actions then you may wish to review the [GitHub Actions documentation](https://help.github.com/actions).*

 The GitHub Actions CI/CD pipeline requires a few setup steps to prepare it for use.
 You will: